For a day that was not so suited for baking, this cake turned out pretty well.

 So I switched to a hand whisk and whisked for my life, praying that the curdled mixture would act like a SMBC and come together eventually.
 Thank goodness that it did!
 In the end, it looked like I'd just stirred together unwhipped cream and white chocolate together.
 I was afraid that whipping up the cream would cause it to separate again, so I settled for this denser version of my intended white chocolate whipped cream.

 The second curse upon this poor cake was it being sliced unevenly.
 (Although it was completely my fault.)
 I didn't keep a firm grip on my serrated knife and one of the layers ended up thicker on one half and paper thin on the other half, with a small part of the circle uncompleted.
 As this calamity befell right after the whipped cream incident, I was feeling frazzled enough to discard this whole cake, not to mention that I made both components late at night.
 But I got a grip on myself and assembled the cake.
-It looked horrible naked with no frosting to cover up the huge blemish.
+It looked horribly naked with no frosting to cover up the huge blemish.

 So I quickly frosted the cake.